buildit/gravity-metalsmith-seed/docs/getting-started.md

 suggest asking one of the development team what their thoughts are on setting one up.

 If you do have CI then you can run `npm run ci`.
 Note that this relies on a webserver being run for the tests to work.
-The file `.travis.yml` is an example of how this generator runs it's own tests on [Travis CI][travis home].
+The file `.travis.yml` is an example of how this shell runs it's own tests on [Travis CI][travis home].

 ## Where to go from here